Letztes Update: 22. Januar 2026

 Antwort der Redaktion

 One of the main advantages of NavMesh 2D is its ability to handle dynamic environments.
-Since the navigation mesh can be updated in real-time, it allows for more responsive pathfinding in changing environments.
-Additionally, NavMesh 2D can simplify the pathfinding process by reducing the complexity of the navigation graph.
+Since the mesh can be recalculated in real-time, it allows for adaptive pathfinding in changing game worlds.
+This flexibility can be a significant advantage in games with destructible environments or moving obstacles.

 Last updated 3 mins ago